espressif/esp-matter/docs/en/developing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The device would need additional configuration depending on the example, for it to work.
-Check the example's "Post Commissioning Setup" section for more information.
+Check the "Post Commissioning Setup" section in examples for more information.

 -  :project_file:`Light <examples/light/README.md>`
 -  :project_file:`Light Switch <examples/light_switch/README.md>`